idealo/nvidia-docker-keras/README.md

 # Train Neural Networks on Amazon EC2 with GPU support

 Workflow that shows how to train neural networks on EC2 instances with GPU support.
-Minimal example is given to train MNIST in Keras.
 The goal is to present a simple and stable setup to train on GPU instances by using **Docker** and the NVIDIA Container Runtime **nvidia-docker**.
+A minimal example is given to train a small CNN built in Keras on MNIST.
 We achieve a 15-fold speedup in training time when training on GPU versus CPU.

 ## Getting started